BrandonWidjaja/ShadowFlap-Final/README.md

 ShadowFlap is an imitation of the classic Flappy Bird game, made as a university project.

+Designed and wrote Java code for a video game called Shadow Flap, a modified version of Flappy Bird.
+This project involved using object-oriented programming concepts to create a playable video game based off given specifications.

 ## Installation

 The ShadowFlap game uses BAGEL(The Basic Academic Game Engine Library).
 Documentation on the library [here](https://people.eng.unimelb.edu.au/mcmurtrye/bagel-doc/).